noudess/docs-main/Lua-Parser.md

 For Spells the table will always have 'self' as the spell.

 * event_say
+Triggered when either a client says something (Player) or when a client says something with a npc targeted that is not in combat (NPC).
+The event table has:
 'other' as the triggering client.
 (NPC only)
 'message' as the triggering message
 'language' as the language of the triggering message

 * event_trade
+Triggered when a client trades with a npc
+The event table has:
+'other' as the triggering client
+'trade' as a table within the event that includes the following fields: item1, item2, item3, item4, copper, silver, gold, platinum

 * event_death
 * event_spawn
 * event_attack